It’s time for a Social Innovation and Social Finance Strategy for Canada.

 Option 2: Quick & Easy

-1. Send a message to your MP in a few seconds using this handy automated system.
+1. Send a message to your MP.

 In line with our commitment to the United Nations Sustainable Development Goals, the Strategy contains twelve recommendations to improve our ability to put social innovation and social finance to work in Canada.